samueleishion/gulp-axe-cli/readme.md

 ## Why gulp-axe-cli?

 Other axe-based plugins are built to generate reports.
 While these reports are great for analysis, these CLIs, plugins, and packages do not always work well with development pipelines.
-With gulp-axe-cli, we leverage the power of gulp as a task runner :muscle: and the automation for a11y testing of aXe :collision: to prevent bad code from being committed or build. :thumbsup:
+With gulp-axe-cli, we leverage the power of gulp as a task runner :muscle: and the automation for a11y testing of aXe :collision: to prevent bad code from being committed or built. :thumbsup:

 ## Install